jasonygodfrey/jasonygodfrey/README.md

 ### 🛠️ Other Tools
 - Figma, Blender, Photoshop, Adobe Suite
-- Jira
-- Agile
-- Scrum Methodologies
+- Jira, Agile, Scrum Methodologies
+-
 ---

 ### Thank you for visiting!